Buttercups Sanctuary for Goats

 The Buttercups Sanctuary for Goats is a British animal sanctuary and charitable organisation devoted to goat welfare and rescue.
 The charity, which is based in Maidstone, Kent, England, was established in 2003.
 It is the only goat charity in the whole of the UK.

 History

 The Buttercups Sanctuary started in 1989 when Robert and Valerie Hitch took over the care of two goats from the RSPCA.
-As more goats arrived, having become unwanted or been neglected, the costs of keeping them soared, so they were granted charity status by the Charity Commission for England and Wales in September 2003.
+As more goats arrived, having become unwanted or been neglected, the costs of keeping them soared; they were granted charity status by the Charity Commission for England and Wales in September 2003.